 About the Creative Work Minor

-Though the Creative Work minor is housed in the Honors College, the participation of non-Honors students is encouraged.
+Though the Creative Work minor is housed in the Honors College, the participation of non-Honors students is highly encouraged.
 The Honors College serves as a hub for academic and creative activities throughout the University.
-Partnership with various departments, disciplines, and programs is at the very heart of the Creative Work minor.
+Partnership with various departments, disciplines, and programs, as well as co-curricular projects with community organizations is at the very heart of the Creative Work minor.

 Requirements for the Creative Work Minor - Apply Now

-1. Complete 18 hours of courses approved for the Creative Work minor, including:
+- Complete 18 hours of course work approved for the Creative Work minor, including:

-b.
-12 additional hours, six of which must be advanced, selected from the approved course list for the minor.
+- 9 additional elective hours, of which a minimum of 6 hours must be advanced, and may be selected from the approved list for the minor, below.

-4. Up to 6 credit hours of approved electives may be satisfied by internship with a local arts organization or by a senior honors thesis with approval of the minor program director.
+- Up to 6 elective credit hours may be satisfied by an internship with a local arts organization or by a Senior Honors Thesis with advanced approval of the minor program director.

 AAS 3301: Hip Hop History and Culture